corknine/corknine.github.com/pipeline-docs/docs-pipeline.md

 #### Version 1.7
 - Apple Pay support
 - Prevent related videos from showing on YouTube videos loaded from Homepage video section

+#### Version 2.0
+- Add support for the new theme editor
+- Convert home page to modular sections
+- Change variant code to new system without option_select.js

+#### Version 2.1 / 2.2
+- Fix bug in new variant system affecting stores with multiple variant dropdowns where the first variant was added to the cart instead of the selected variant

+#### Version 2.3
+- Include a home page slideshow
+- Include zoom on the product page
+- Change form selector to basic class selector — allowing language params to be passed into checkout
+- Update icons to contain left right slideshow arrows (so slideshow arrows can inherit color from the text)
+- Center products in collections containing less that one full row of products
+- Add title to the rich text block — allowing it to visually match the other sections